alexfaisca/sparkx/main/README.md

 ### Thread Count

-To bench wall-time with different thread counts the `-t16` can be altered to change the number of threads to be used in parallel algorithms, if:
+To bench wall-time with different thread counts the `-t16` can be altered to change the number of threads to be used in parallel algorithms:
-    *`-t0` or `-t1` are supplied, the program runs single-threaded.
+    * If `-t0` or `-t1` are supplied, the program runs single-threaded.
-    *`-tx` is supplied, the program runs with `x` threads.
+    * If `-tx`, where `x > 1`, is supplied, the program runs with `x` threads.

 # Plotting results
 Doc still in construction...